 A Federal Supplemental Educational Opportunity Grant (FSEOG) is an award given to undergraduate students who show exceptional financial need.

 - To receive FSEOG, students must meet the Student Eligibility requirements for federal financial aid.

 - Students must enroll for and maintain enrollment status of half-time (6 credits or equated credits)

-- Note: Students who receive an FSEOG payment but do not begin attendance in classes must return the payment immediately to the college
+- Students who receive an FSEOG payment but do not begin attendance in classes must return the payment immediately to the college

 Note: CUNY automatically considers a student for this award if his/her FAFSA application indicates Federal Work-Study or Federal Perkins Loan assistance.
 File your FAFSA early.
 FSEOG college funding is limited.

 The New York State Tuition Assistance Program (TAP) helps eligible New York residents pay tuition at approved schools in New York State.
 Depending on the academic year in which you begin study, an annual TAP award can be up to $5,165.
 Because TAP is a grant, it does not have to be paid back.
 For information about TAP go to www.hesc.ny.gov